skypjack/entt/docs/md/entity.md

 Groups are meant to iterate multiple components at once and to offer a faster alternative to multi type views.<br/>
 Groups overcome the performance of the other tools available but require to get the ownership of components.
-This sets some constraints on the pools.
+This sets some constraints on their pools.
 On the other hand, groups aren't an automatism that increases memory consumption, affects functionalities and tries to optimize iterations for all the possible combinations of components.
 Users can decide when to pay for groups and to what